 Broadview FCU and Homeowners Advantage do not guarantee the services of any real estate agents or attorneys.

-Insurance products offered through SEFCU Insurance Agency a wholly owned subsidiary of Broadview Federal Credit Union.
-Any insurance required as a condition of an extension of credit by CAP COM Federal Credit Union a division of Broadview FCU is not required to be purchased from SEFCU Insurance Agency and can be purchased from an agent or insurance company of the individual’s choice.
-Business conducted with SEFCU Insurance Agency is separate and distinct from any business with CAP COM Federal Credit Union a division of Broadview FCU.
-Broadview FCU is not responsible for products and services purchased through SEFCU Insurance Agency.
+Insurance products offered through Broadview Insurance Agency a wholly owned subsidiary of Broadview Federal Credit Union.
+Any insurance required as a condition of an extension of credit by CAP COM Federal Credit Union a division of Broadview FCU is not required to be purchased from Broadview Insurance Agency and can be purchased from an agent or insurance company of the individual’s choice.
+Business conducted with Broadview Insurance Agency is separate and distinct from any business with CAP COM Federal Credit Union a division of Broadview FCU.
+Broadview FCU is not responsible for products and services purchased through Broadview Insurance Agency.
 Broadview FCU does not warrant, guarantee or insure any service or product offered by any insurance company.

-Life and disability insurance products are made available through our investment subsidiary, CAP COM Financial Services.
+Life and disability insurance products are made available through our investment subsidiary, Broadview Wealth Management.
 Insurance products are written through separate companies and are not a product of nor are they an obligation of the Credit Union or its Subsidiaries.

 Life and Disability Insurance Products: